dani-davenport/dani-davenport.github.io/resume.md

 ### Education

 **PhD, Molecular Fisheries Laboratory**<br>
-University of Queensland, St Lucia, Queensland<br> *2017 - Current*<br>
+University of Queensland, St Lucia, Queensland<br>
+*2017 - Current*<br>
-*Thesis Topic:* Genomics for monitoring shark populations *Details:* Three-and-a-half-year program, applied research using genomic methods and theory for the management and conservation of shark populations
+*Thesis Topic:* Genomics for monitoring shark populations<br>
+*Details:* Three-and-a-half-year program, applied research using genomic methods and theory for the management and conservation of shark populations<br>
 *Supervisor:* Prof Jennifer Ovenden

 **Coursework Masters in Bioinformatics (2 years)**
 <br>University of Queensland, St Lucia, Queensland (*July 2015 – July 2017*)

-**B. Applied Science with Honors (Marine Environment)** Institute for Marine and Antarctic Studies (IMAS), University of Tasmania (*2011-2014*)
+**B. Applied Science with Honors (Marine Environment)**
+<br>Institute for Marine and Antarctic Studies (IMAS), University of Tasmania (*2011-2014*)

 ### Recent Professional History (Academic)

 *2018-Current*
-**Tutors@UQ, University of Queensland**
+<br>**Tutors@UQ, University of Queensland**
-Teaching Assistant -The University of Queensland, St Lucia
+<br>Teaching Assistant -The University of Queensland, St Lucia
-Description: Currently working as a teaching assistant delivering course content at the undergraduate and masters level.
+<br>Description: Currently working as a teaching assistant delivering course content at the undergraduate and masters level.
 I teach into courses including Analysis and communication of Biological Data implementing skills in statistical and mathematical modelling and R-scripting.
 Introduction to Bioinformatics (masters level) tutoring technical skills in Galaxy, bash scripting, HPC use and bioinformatics concepts.
 Introduction to Bioinformatics (undergraduate level) tutoring skills in computing including bash-scripting, python and bioinformatics algorithms.
 Advanced Bioinformatics (masters & undergraduate level) tutoring technical skills in python, algorithms and bioinformatics concepts.
 Introduction to Cell Biology (undergraduate level) tutoring students in the use of histology to answer scientific questions.

 *2020 (Jan-March)*
 **UQ Graduate School Career Development Intern, NOAA, Seattle, Washington, USA**